mishka28/NYU-Python/advance_python_class_3/Homework3/Markdown.md

 ![meansbar](./Meansbarchar.png)

 ### Box plot, showing means and confidence intervals to see, which on those cantries had highest grows in CPI index over past 26 years.
+Portugal did!

 ![boxplot](./CPIchangeboxplot.png)